hande-qmc/hande/documentation/manual/tutorials/shoulder.rst

     plt.ylabel('# particles / # particles on reference determinant')

 We see that the calculation with a larger initial population overshoots the shoulder.
-However, it still forms a shoulder and is probably stable.
+However, it still forms a shoulder and is stable.